zxcv-zxcv-zxcv/volleyball-data-wrangling/README.md

 Occasionally difficult to see if set positioning was correct (Using our personal recording setup).

+The Statistics Editor window looks ugly and overwhelming

+Other windows look bland

 ## GUI
 Currently The GUI consists of a main menu which leads into three options.
 Two of these options are for viewports of the statistics which have yet to be developed.
 The remaining button leads to a season selector window allowing you to select which season of your team's data you wish to edit.
 After selecting a season the editor window opens allowing you to make edits to playerstatistics, add or remove players, and contains a more rudimentary series of stats values so as to appropriately inform the editor that their inputs are being recorded.